qingruiliu/matlab/README.md

 # matlab
-3rd year Ph.D. student of Cellular Neurobiology using MATLAB and PTB-3 to present visual stimulation here are some demos
+3rd year Ph.D. student of Cellular Neurobiology;

+using MATLAB and PTB-3 to present visual stimulation;

+here are some demos